 This project is performing R&D to enable distribution grids to adapt to resist a cyber-attack by (1) developing adaptive control algorithms for DER, voltage regulation, and protection systems; (2) analyze new attack scenarios and develop associated defensive strategies.
-It is funded by DOE OE’s CEDS program and is co-led by Sean Peisert and Daniel Arnold.
+It is funded by DOE CESER’s CEDS program and is co-led by Sean Peisert and Daniel Arnold.

 We have defined a Medical Science DMZ as a method that allows data flows at scale while simultaneously addressing the HIPAA Security Rule and related regulations governing biomedical data and appropriately managing risk.